 Contrary to Deliveroo’s IPO share listing, Wise opted for direct listing of its shares.
 In direct listings, companies do not create new shares or raise any fresh capital, in turn avoiding the need to hire investment banks as underwriters.
 The method has proved popular with tech firms looking to avoid costly fees or mispricings.

-Another major difference in share valuation is that Wise has been a profitable company since 2017 where the global foreign exchange market is worth $6.6trn a day.
-These numbers suggest Wise hasn’t even scratched the market’s surface.
+Another major difference in share valuation is that Wise has been a profitable company since 2017 as well as the global foreign exchange market is worth $6.6trn a day; suggesting Wise hasn’t even scratched the market’s surface.

 On the other hand, the food delivery market has never been profitable as a whole and it’s been very competitive for many years, even before COVID-19 derailed its ambitions of the IPO.
 All three major food delivery firms: Deliveroo, JustEat and Uber Eats, have been engaged in a ‘race to the bottom’ by slashing fees, which leaves their profit margins very small.